semanux/website/_posts/2021-03-15-article-in-paraplegiker.md

 ---
-title: Feature in the latest edition of the PARAplegiker magazine.
+title: Feature in the latest edition of the PARAplegiker magazine
 lang: en
 preview_alt: 'Alternative Text'
 ---